Former UConn coach Jim Calhoun earns 900th career win

 The only real difference is the sideline he now controls.

-The longtime Connecticut coach added another milestone Friday night when the University of Saint Joseph beat Pratt Institute 105-61, two years after he returned to his passion he couldn’t stay away from any longer.
+The longtime Connecticut coach added another milestone Friday night when the University of Saint Joseph beat Pratt Institute 105-61.

-“I do love it,” Calhoun said.
-“I know it doesn’t appear that way all the time.”

 The 77-year-old coached just like the guy who took UConn from the Big East basement to the top of the nation, with NCAA titles in 1999, 2004 and 2011.